biam05/comp-feup/README.md

 **PROS:**

 We have implemented some extra features, such as:

-* Method overloading according to java method overloading,
+* Method overloading according to java method overloading;

-* Verification of match of return type in the declaration and the actual method, verification of variable declaration more than once, verification of non-static variable 'identifier' cannot be referenced from a static context,
+* Verification of match of return type in the declaration and the actual method, verification of variable declaration more than once, verification of non-static variable 'identifier' cannot be referenced from a static context;

-* Optimizations: eliminated the use of unnecessary “goto” instructions in the while loop, constant propagation, the use of lower cost instructions.
+* Optimizations: eliminated the use of unnecessary “goto” instructions in the while loop, constant propagation, the use of lower-cost instructions.

 **CONS:**

 As the time was cut short, we weren't able to implement the register allocation optimization or any extra optimization besides the ones already mentioned.